xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 ### Q100

 With this 2028 profile, Q100 LPM utilization reaches 94%.
-It's interesting to note system does not enter into RED Out of Resource state and there are still free LPM entries:
+It's interesting to note system does not enter into Red Out of Resource state (95% utilization) and there are still free LPM entries:

 <div class="highlighter-rouge">
 <pre class="highlight">